-Research at Johns Hopkins University
+Medical Student Research Funding at Johns Hopkins University School of Medicine

 The Office of Medical Student Research administers funding for summer research projects, for longitudinal research opportunities and training, and for travel to national conferences where students can present their work.

-Summer Stipends for Research
+Dean's Summer Research Fund

 Many students also decide to participate in a more in-depth and longitudinal research experiences, taking between 9‐12 months as an Advanced Student Placement status to pursue their interests with faculty members.
 Faculty mentors are sometimes able to provide a graduate student stipend for a medical student to work in their research program.

 There are also the following resources of funds for a year-long program of study: